henrysky/astroNN/docs/source/quick_start.rst

 Please try to use the latest update of astroNN.
 If the issue persists, please report to https://github.com/henrysky/astroNN/issues

-I keep receiving warnings on APOGEE and GAIA environment variables
+I keep receiving warnings on APOGEE and Gaia environment variables
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are not dealing with APOGEE or GAIA data, please ignore those warnings.
+If you are not dealing with APOGEE or Gaia data, please ignore those warnings.
 If error raised to prevent you to use some of astroNN functionality, please report it as a bug to https://github.com/henrysky/astroNN/issues

 If you don't want those warnings to be shown again, go to astroNN's configuration file and set ``environmentvariablewarning``